20191212_10632.jpg

 contact@brettgundlock.com

-Based between Toronto and Mexico City, Brett Gundlock is a freelance photographer dividing his time between personal projects and assignments.
+Living in London, Ontario (the other London) with his young family..
 His work has appeared in the New York Times, Washington Post, Le Monde, TIME Magazine.
 Commercially, he has been commissioned by Canada Goose, Bill & Melinda Gates Foundation, and Kids in Need of Defense (KIND).

 Long-term work often sees Gundlock embedded with marginalized subcultures, striving to see, understand, and represent them with accuracy and dignity.
 As he embarks on year eight of his project, “Carry the Blood, Emiliano,” he aims to witness the strength and resilience of remote communities in the Sierra Madre mountains who are caught in within Mexico’s ongoing drug crisis.